 Despite our best efforts, nitinol implants fracture and fail.
 Sometimes we want them to fail (on the bench, to learn).
 Other times they fail unexpectedly and we need find out why.
 When the failure is a fractured nitinol structural element, high magnification imaging of the fracture surface via optical microscopy and SEM is essential.
 A trained engineer can quickly identify the nature of the fracture (fatigue or overload) and the presence of obvious special causes like witness marks or foreign material transfer become apparent.

 Frequentist statistical methods, despite their flaws, are generally serviceable for a large suite of practical problems faced by engineers during product development of medical devices.
 But even in domains where simple models usually do the trick, there remain instances where a Bayesian approach is the best (and perhaps only logical) way to tackle a problem.
-In the rest of this post, I will lay out a technical use-case and associated modeling workflow that is based on a real business problem encountered in the medical device industry.

 The current industry protocol for durability testing of vascular stents and frames involves testing many implants simultaneously at a range of different stimulus magnitudes (typically strain or stress).
 The test levels are spread out like a grid across the stimulus range of interest.
 Each implant is tested to failure or run-out at its specified level and a model is fit to the data using methods similar to those described in Meeker and Escobar.